cbyeh/six-degrees-of-kevin-bacon/readme.md

     Return true after every vertex is marked as done and we finished running.
     The time complexity is O(|V| + |E|)², the complexity of BFS, where |V| is the number of vertices and |E| is the number of edges.
-    It is squared because we performing a BFS on every vertex.
+    It is squared because we are performing a BFS on every vertex.